groboclown/petronia/docs/architecture.md

 Due to the inability to truly lock down Python extensions in-memory, this only has impact when dealing with remote events.

+One additional approach to help with this is the API vs. Implementation vs. Standalone aspects for extensions.
+APIs should declare event types, and which ones are public vs. generated only by implementations; they must not register any event listeners nor generate events (other than event registration).
+Implementation plugins must not declare any events, but can listen to and generate events.
+Stand-alone plugins act as implementations that cannot generate private events.
+Additionally, each API can have at most one implementation registered at a time.

 ### Super Secure Petronia

 With the extension execution in a separate process, this enables Petronia to be able to run in a highly secure environment.